-Developing a continuous isolation process to produce; pure, dry, free flowing active pharmaceutical ingredient (API) is the final barrier to the implementation of continuous end to end pharmaceutical manufacturing.
-Recent work has led to the development of continuous filtration and washing prototypes for pharmaceutical process development and small scale manufacture.
-Here we address the challenge of static drying of solvent wet crystalline API in a fixed bed to facilitate the design of a continuous filter dryer for pharmaceutical development, without excessive particle breakage or formation of interparticle bridges leading to lump formation.
-We demonstrate the feasibility of drying small batches on a timescale suitable for continuous manufacturing, complemented by the development of a drying model that provides a design tool for process development.
+Developing a continuous isolation process to produce a pure, dry, free-flowing active pharmaceutical ingredient (API) is the final barrier to the implementation of continuous end-to-end pharmaceutical manufacturing.
+Recent work has led to the development of continuous filtration and washing prototypes for pharmaceutical process development and small-scale manufacture.
+Here, we address the challenge of static drying of a solvent-wet crystalline API in a fixed bed to facilitate the design of a continuous filter dryer for pharmaceutical development, without excessive particle breakage or the formation of interparticle bridges leading to lump formation.
+We demonstrate the feasibility of drying small batches on a time scale suitable for continuous manufacturing, complemented by the development of a drying model that provides a design tool for process development.
 We also evaluate the impact of alternative washing and drying approaches on particle agglomeration.
-We conclude that our approach yields effective technology, with a performance that is amenable to predictive modelling.
+We conclude that our approach yields effective technology, with a performance that is amenable to predictive modeling.

 - model validation